 The notice must explain the rollover rules, the special tax treatment for lump-sum distributions, the direct rollover option (and any default procedures), and the mandatory 20% withholding rules.
-The notice and summary are permitted either on a written paper document or through an electronic medium reasonably accessible to the recipient; see the regulations under section 402(f).
+The notice and summary are permitted to be sent either as a written paper document or through an electronic medium reasonably accessible to the recipient; see Regulations section 1.402(f)-1, Q/A- 5.

 For periodic payments that are eligible rollover distributions, you must provide the notice before the first payment and at least once a year as long as the payments continue.
-Notice 92-48, 1992-2 C.B.
-377, contains a model notice the plan administrator can use to satisfy the notice requirement.
 For tax-sheltered annuities, the payer must provide an explanation of the direct rollover option within the time period described above or some other reasonable period of time.

+Notice 2000-11, 2000-6 I.R.B.
+572, contains a model notice the plan administrator can use to satisfy the notice requirement.
 Transfers.
-Generally, do not report transfers between trustees or issuers (unless they are direct rollovers from qualified plans) that involve no payment or distribution of funds to the participant including a trustee-to-trustee transfer from one IRA to another (unless they are recharacterized IRA contributions or Roth conversions) or from one tax-sheltered (section 403(b)) arrangement to another.
+Generally, do not report transfers between trustees or issuers (unless they are direct rollovers from qualified plans) that involve no payment or distribution of funds to the participant, including a trustee-to-trustee transfer from one IRA to another (unless they are recharacterized IRA contributions or Roth conversions) or from one tax-sheltered (section 403(b)) arrangement to another.
 IRA recharacterizations.
 You must report each recharacterization of an IRA contribution.
 If a participant makes a contribution to an IRA (first IRA) for a year, the participant may choose to recharacterize the contribution by transferring, in a trustee-to-trustee transfer, any part of the contribution (plus earnings) to another IRA (second IRA).
 The contribution is treated as made to the second IRA (recharacterization).
 A recharacterization may be made with the same trustee or with another trustee.
 The trustee of the first IRA must report the recharacterization as a distribution on Form 1099-R (and the contribution to the first IRA and its character on Form 5498).

-Enter the fair market value (FMV) of the amount recharacterized in box 1, 0 (zero) in box 2a, and Code R in box 7.
+Enter the fair market value (FMV) of the amount recharacterized in box 1, 0 (zero) in box 2a, and Code R in box 7 if reporting a recharacterization of a prior-year (2000) contribution or Code N if reporting a recharacterization of a contribution in the same year (2001).
 It is not necessary to mark the IRA/SEP/SIMPLE checkbox.
-For more information, see Notice 98-49, 1998-2 C.B.
-365.
+For more information, see Notice 2000-30, 2000-25 I.R.B.
+1266.